marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 No events.
 ```

-Now it's clear for us that the client application(customer) is configured to send the requests to the service by using the service's ip and port.
+Now it's clear for us that the client application(customer) is configured to send the requests to the service by using the service's ip(VIP) and port.
 All request will be balanced through the available instances of application.